-- Place salmon in the oven and reduce the temperature to 250°F.
+- Place in the oven and reduce the temperature to 250°F.

 - Cook for 12 minutes (for 5-6 oz fillets; pictured above).

 This method really helps seal in the juices by exposing the salmon to high heat right off the bat.
-It really does produce the JUICIEST salmon!
+It really does produce the JUICIEST and most tender results.

 - this method works best for thicker fillets from the middle of the salmon (1-3 inches thick)

-- if you have a thin tail portion of the salmon (1 1/2 inches or thinner), I would use the pan-frying method (see below!)
+- if you have a thin tail portion (1 1/2 inches or thinner), I would use the pan-frying method (see below!)

 - use a good quality sheet pan like this one that will hold and conduct the heat evenly

 - you may wish to also brush a little olive oil on the pan after pre-heating but before adding the salmon, particularly if you have skin-on fillets.
 This helps prevent it from sticking

 This is my FAVORITE way to cook the thinner tail portions of salmon.
 I find roasting them in the oven is too finicky and because they are so thin, they are more prone to over-cooking.